bbarad/Live2D/readme.md

 Number of additional particles that need to be picked by warp before triggering a new job.
 Often late in runs more particles than this will be picked before a _Seeded Startup_ job completes, unless you change settings above.
 Early on, dropping this to 50k can give faster feedback on whether a good variety of views are getting picked by warp.

 __Number of Classes__
 The number of classes to be generated during an _Ab Initio_ job.
 50 is generally a good number, but this can be guided by previous cisTEM classifications of this or similar proteins.
+Computation time scales linearly with number of classes, so responsiveness may be impacted when this value is increased.

 __Initial Particles Per Class__
 The number of particles per class to be used for the startup runs in _Ab Initio_ jobs, when a subset of particles are used.
 300 is the cisTEM default.
+In sessions with significant preferred orientation problems, I have found increasing this number to 1000 can help with getting good results (at the cost of some computation time).

 __Automask__
 This flag tells cisTEM to try to automatically mask class averages.
+This can result in overfitting, so leave this off before the classes are good.

 __Autocenter__
 This flag tells cisTEM to automatically center class averages to their center of mass.
+This is on by default, but can result in bad classes looking worse.

 ### Results Panel